 Underwriting, which is the decision-making of whether or not to grant credit, determines what your income is with supporting documentation like pay stubs, W-2s and tax returns.
 (It also looks at your credit scores to decide whether you qualify.
-You can get your two free credit scores, updated each month, on Credit.com.)
+You can get your two free credit scores, updated every 14 days, on Credit.com.)

 Fortunately, a lender may be willing to look at more than just your regular salary when it comes time to calculate your debt-to-income ratio.
 Here are various forms of income most mortgage banks will sign off on.

 If you’re eligible, you can purchase an annuity, a contract sold by a life insurance company that provides regular monthly income in return for an initial lump-sum deposit.

 The income derived from this annuity will be used to determine how much mortgage and/or house you can qualify for.
 An annuity can be brand new — you need not have a long history of this income as long as it’s set to continue for the next 36 months or longer.

 If you’re eligible for Social Security, you might want to consider taking it early as this income can easily be used to help you qualify for a mortgage.
 You may be also able to “gross up” this income by up to 1.25%, depending on whether or not you pay taxes on it.